What are carbohydrates?

 Low-GI foods

 Low GI-foods have a ranking of 0-55.
-They cause a steady and long-lasting rise and fall in blood glucose levels.
-This is because the carbohydrates in these foods break down into glucose slowly.
+They provide steady, long-lasting energy.
+This is because the carbohydrates in these foods break down into glucose slowly, causing a steady and long-lasting rise and fall in blood glucose levels.

 - If your child eats more low-GI foods than high-GI foods throughout the day, it’ll help your child concentrate better and keep going for longer.

-- They might keep your child feeling fuller for longer.
-This can help your child stay at a healthy weight.
+- Lower-GI foods might keep your child feeling fuller for longer.
+This can help your child stay at a healthy weight because your child is less likely to snack on unhealthy foods.

-- If your child does endurance sports like long-distance running, low-GI foods help keep energy levels up.
+- If your child does endurance sports like long-distance running, low-GI foods help to keep up their energy levels.

-When you’re looking for low-GI foods, it’s a good idea to look for the Glycemic Index Foundation’s Low-GI symbol.
-Foods with the symbol must be low GI and meet strict standards for kilojoules, fat, saturated fat, sodium and, where appropriate, fibre and calcium.
+When you’re looking for low-GI foods, it’s a good idea to look for the Glycemic Index Foundation’s GI symbol.
+Foods with the symbol must be low GI and meet strict standards for kilojoules, saturated fat, sodium and, where appropriate, fibre and calcium.

 Intermediate-GI foods